OmerMert/Smart-Door-Lock/README.md

 # Step 2
 Change baud rate of the ESP.
-To do that you should set up the circuit in step 1 but revome the Gpio to ground connection.
+To do that you should set up the circuit in step 1 but remove the Gpio to ground connection.
 After than, upload empty code to arduino and open serial monitor.
 Make sure that bound rate is 115200 and selected Both NL & CR
 Than, write AT to the top, you should see OK on the serial monitor.
 Finally, Change baund rate to 9600 by writing AT+UART_DEF=9600,8,1,0,0